-: No civilian has ever died from a submersible implosion – the industry has figured out the technical specifications to keep submersibles from imploding
+- No civilian has ever died from a submersible implosion – the industry has figured out the technical specifications to keep submersibles from imploding.

-: For every failure point, submersibles are designed with multiple backup systems.
+- For every failure point, submersibles are designed with multiple backup systems.
 There are multiple ways to regain buoyancy if an unintended descent occurs, breathe in the case of a life support system (oxygen and CO2 scrubber) failure, and communicate with the surface if comms go down.
 These redundancies are the reason why submersibles are so safe.

-: Because there are so few submersibles in the world, there is no such thing as a manned submersible engineering degree.
+- Because there are so few submersibles in the world, there is no such thing as a manned submersible engineering degree.
 Most of the professionals in the field are general engineers who gained submersible experience with the small number of submersibles in the world, and that is how they came to possess their expertise.
 This path is not dissimilar to the vibrant DIY submersible community, many of whom are engineers.
 These serious builders have followed the specifications determined by engineers and documented in the literature on the subject.
 The DIY submersible community has an outstanding safety record, and the people who tend to build their own submersibles also tend to be extremely meticulous and safe individuals.
 Please visit the Personal Submersibles community here: psubs.org

 You can also read the bible of submersible engineering here that is the basis for all submersible design, whether DIY or professionally manufactured, to get a sense for the technical requirements of a submersible: Manned Submersibles by R. Frank Busby

-All of this said, safety ultimately comes down to the care of the individuals in the crew and the systems in place to make certain safety protocol is adhered to.
-We require that all of our crew get training on mechanics, operations, risk assessment and piloting before performing any tasks with the subs.
+All said and done, safety ultimately comes down to the care of the individuals in the crew and the systems in place to make certain all adhere to the safety protocol.
+We require that our crew get training on mechanics, operations, risk assessment and piloting before performing any tasks with the subs.
 The focus of this training is to learn the risks of their work, the potential failure points and their mitigation, and methods of identifying and correcting mistakes.
 We use extensive checklists during any maintenance work or operations so that mechanics and pilots are not reliant on their memory to conduct all of the safety protocol of their work correctly.

 TLDR: submersibles are the safest method of travel if the proper protocol is followed, and we take safety extremely seriously.

-A. We are currently developing a certification protocol for becoming operations crew and/or a pilot, and to do this, you must also be a member of the cooperative.
+We are currently developing a certification protocol for becoming operations crew and/or a pilot, and to do this, you must also be a member of the cooperative.
 In the meantime, your best chance of getting on a dive is to sign up to be a volunteer, so please go to the join page and sign up for all the things.
 The pilot school will be announced via the email list so get on that too!
 Anyone can go on a dive if they have a willing crew and pilot.

-A. Part of the intent of this project is to disintegrate the financial model of paying lots of money for a dive.
+Part of the intent of this project is to disintegrate the financial model of paying lots of money for a dive.
 We have funders, and we have participants, and dives are not transactional between these two types of members.
 The current cost of a dive is the actual expenses, which are extremely low: gas money for transportation and boat launch fees.